Sugar Cage App Designing a Smarter Way to Reduce Sugar

 Because I have.
 I realized that we’re all consuming way more sugar than we think,

+but tracking it felt like a chore.
+"How can I make sugar management less of a lecture and more of a game?"
 That’s how Sugar Cage was born.
 I wanted to create an app that doesn't just judge you

 for your sugar intake, but helps you 'trap' those sugar monsters and stay healthy in a fun way.